 First-class relics of Saints Pope John Paul II, Faustina Kowalska, and Maximilian Kolbe are now permanently housed at St. Francis Chapel.
 You can read about the installation ceremony in The Boston Pilot.
 Pilgrims and people from all walks of life who visit the Chapel can now ask for the prayerful intercession of the three Marian Saints of Mercy.

 First-class relics are a part of the saint’s body, usually a piece of bone or hair.
+Praying to a first-class relic is a powerful way to ask for that Saint’s intercession to bring their prayers to God.
 A third-class relic is created by touching an object, such as a crucifix, to one of the first-class relics in prayer.
 Learn more about each of the three saints and visit the chapel to pray to their relics in person.

 Pope Saint John Paul II